Arts

 Trustee (NZ Based)

-Bevan Killick is a full-time professional director with diverse appointments including insurance, defence, central and local government, medicinal cannabis and several charities.
+government and several charities.
 He held senior roles in the Lloyd’s of London insurance market for 12 years before returning home to settle.
-Bevan is a Chartered Accountant, a Chartered Insurance Practitioner (UK) and a Chartered Member of the Institute of Directors.
-He has been appointed to a number of Crown boards by the Ministers of Finance, Justice, Defence and Foreign Affairs.
+Bevan is a Chartered Accountant, a Chartered Insurance Practitioner (UK) and a Chartered Fellow of the Institute of Directors.
+He has been appointed to a number of Crown boards by the Ministers of Finance, Justice, State Owned Enterprises, Defence and Foreign Affairs.
+Bevan holds the honorary rank of Captain in the Royal New Zealand Navy.

 Trustee